lochness-labs/facebook-ingestion/README.md

 - Every 55 minutes, between 6 and 20, from Mondays to Fridays
 - At 10, on Saturdays and Sundays

+You can change the rules on the `Glue.triggers` YAML property in the `facebook-ingest/serverless.yml` file.

 ## Contributing

 Feel free to contribute!
 Create an issue and submit PRs (pull requests) in the repository.
 Contributing to this project assumes a certain level of familiarity with AWS, the Python language and concepts such as virtualenvs, pip, modules, etc.